 About CURE International

 CURE International's mission is to heal the sick and proclaim the kingdom of God.
 It is the largest provider of reconstructive surgery to disabled children in the developing world.
-Since opening the doors of its first surgical teaching hospital in Kijabe, Kenya, in 1998, CURE's focus on bringing healing to developing nations has resulted in more than 2.1 million patient visits and over 150,000 surgeries to correct physically disabling conditions.
+Since opening the doors of its first surgical teaching hospital in Kijabe, Kenya, in 1998, CURE's focus on bringing healing to developing nations has resulted in more than 2.4 million patient visits and over 167,000 surgeries to correct physically disabling conditions.
 CURE hospitals are located in Afghanistan, Dominican Republic, Ethiopia, Kenya, Malawi, Niger, Uganda, United Arab Emirates, and Zambia.
 The Tebow CURE Hospital is also currently under construction in the Philippines.
-CURE has also trained more than 6,600 medical professionals, raising the standard of care in the countries where it operates.
-Please visit cure.org for more information.
+CURE has also trained more than 7,200 medical professionals, raising the standard of care in the countries where it operates.
+Please visit http://cure.org for more information.

-We are fulfilling that mission everyday by building the Tebow CURE Hospital for children of the Philippines in partnership with CURE International, fulfilling the dreams of children with life-threatening illnesses through the W15H Program, building "Timmy's Playrooms" in children's hospitals around the world, providing care for more than 850 orphans in five countries, and encouraging service to others through Team Tebow and Team Tebow Kids.
+We are fulfilling that mission everyday by building the Tebow CURE Hospital for children of the Philippines in partnership with CURE International, fulfilling the dreams of children with life-threatening illnesses through the W15H Program, building "Timmy's Playrooms" in children's hospitals around the world, providing care for more than 1,100 orphans in four countries, and encouraging service to others through Team Tebow and Team Tebow Kids.

 More than 100 million physically disabled children in the developing world can be cured through surgery.
 These children have conditions like clubfoot, bowed legs, cleft lips, untreated burns, and hydrocephalus.
 Without care, they won't go to school, will have little hope for a future, and many will die from their condition.